Where to buy PS5: PlayStation 5 stock guide

 The best TV to partner with the Sony PS5 is the LG CX.
 In our LG CX review we gave the TV a maximum score of 5 stars and, it was so highly rated, it actually won Best Gaming TV at the T3 Awards 2020.
 Naturally, the LG CX, which is available in a range of sizes, now also sits top of our best gaming TV guide, too.
 If you're looking for a TV upgrade to get the best out of the PS5 and PlayStation 5 Digital Edition consoles, then the LG CX is T3's top choice.

 But, look, we can't guarantee you'll get a PS5 console using our guide.
 Things have been incredibly chaotic so far and, being blunt, the PlayStation 5 is the number one most in-demand product on Earth right now.
-This thing is so wanted that eBay scalpers are laughing all the way to the bank right now, and getting away with charging over twice what the system is worth.
+And, as we've mentioned, there are scalpers looking to exploit that situation to the maximum.

 Yes, there are some great PS5 games to play at launch, such as Marvel's Spider-Man Miles Morales and Demon's Souls, but these games aren't going anywhere and will be just as good in a month or two's time.